albertwujj/albertwujj.github.io/_posts/2019-05-18-Tweeting-towards-the-infinite-potential-of-humans-2.md

 Because one's anxiety is helpful even if it is not accurate, one may have an overtendency to.

-Everyone has the natural intuition for saving the world.

 Qualify the decisions, then maximize the decisions.
 Unlike in Reinforcement Learning (see Sutton and Barto [example 13.1](http://incompleteideas.net/book/RLbook2018.pdf#page=345)), in real life it is never optimal to be uncertain about an action.

+It's not possible to save the world.
+But we will certainly try.

-Please email any and all ideas, responses, and critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
+Please email critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Part 3 is coming.

 [Part 1](http://amathematicalworld.com/infinitepotential)
 [Part 2](http://amathematicalworld.com/infinitepotential2)